Isopogon

 Isopogon, commonly known as conesticks, conebushes or coneflowers, is a genus of about forty species of flowering plants in the family Proteaceae, and are endemic to Australia.
 They are shrubs with rigid leaves, bisexual flowers in a dense spike or "cone" and the fruit is a small, hairy nut.

 Description

 Plants in the genus Isopogon are erect or prostrate shrubs with rigid, usually compound, rarely simple leaves.
 Compound leaves are deeply divided with flat or cylindrical lobes.
 The flowers are usually arranged on the ends of branches, usually surrounded by bracts, in a more or less conical or spherical spike.
-Each flower is bisexual and symmetrical, the tepals spreading as the flower develops, the lower part persisting unit the fruit expands.
+Each flower is bisexual and symmetrical, the tepals spreading as the flower develops, the lower part persisting until the fruit expands.
 The fruit are fused to form a woody cone-like to more or less spherical structure, each fruit a nut with bracts that eventually fall and release the fruit.
 Isopogon have 13 haploid chromosomes.